roncterry/Deploy-SUSE-AI/README.md

    a) On the first cluster node, the one that will be the (1st) control plan node, run the script: `11a-install_first_rke2_server.sh`

-   b) On the cluster nodes that will be worker nodes run the script: `11b-install_rke2_agent.sh`
+   b) If you want an HA cluster, on the other control plane nodes, run the script: `11b-install_additional_rke2_server.sh`

-   c) If you want an HA cluster, on the other control plane nodes, run the script: `11c-install_additional_rke2_server.sh`
+   c) On the cluster nodes that will be worker nodes run the script: `11c-install_rke2_agent.sh`

    d) To retrieve the `kubectl` command and the kubeconfig file from the AI cluster and install them onto your management machine, on the management machine run the script: `12-retrieve_kubectl_and_kubeconfig_from_rke2.sh`